International Solidarity Movement

-The International Solidarity Movement (ISM; حركة التضامن العالمية) is a Palestinian-led movement focused on assisting the Palestinian cause in the Israeli–Palestinian conflict.
+The International Solidarity Movement (ISM; حركة التضامن العالمية) is a Palestinian-led organization focused on assisting the Palestinian cause in the Israeli–Palestinian conflict.
 ISM is dedicated to the use of nonviolent protests and methods only.
 The organization calls on civilians from around the world to participate in acts of nonviolent protests against the Israeli military in the West Bank and the Gaza Strip.
 The ISM participates in the Free Gaza Movement.

 History

-It was founded in 2001 by Ghassan Andoni, a Palestinian activist; Neta Golan, a third generation Israeli activist; Huwaida Arraf, a Palestinian-American; and George N. Rishmawi, a Palestinian activist.
-Adam Shapiro, an American, joined the movement shortly after its founding and is also often considered one of the founders.
+The ISM was founded in 2001 by Ghassan Andoni, a Palestinian activist; Neta Golan, a third generation Israeli activist; Huwaida Arraf, a Palestinian-American; and George N. Rishmawi, a Palestinian activist.
+Jewish-American activist Adam Shapiro joined the group shortly after its founding, and is also often considered one of its founders.

 The group has been spied on by the British state with a Special Demonstration Squad member 'Rob Harrison' infiltrating the movement from 2004 till 2007.

 Volunteer costs

 According to the ISM's website, international volunteers who join the ISM are responsible for paying their own way and covering all their expenses in Palestine.